Sulbae/OlahGizi-Project/Nutrition Prediction Model/Readme.md

 #### Data Conversion
 We need to convert data unit that is in grams to milligrams by using the following formula:

+\[
-x \, \text{g} = x \times 1000\, \text{mg}
+x \, \text{g} = x \times 1000 \, \text{mg}

-Based on descriptive analysis, some data has different value ranges.
+\]

 #### Data Distribution
-Based on univariate analysis, most data don't have a normal distribution and have some outliers.
+Most data don't have a normal distribution and have some outliers.
+Besides that, some data also have different value ranges.
 For example, this is a visualization of Caloric Value and Nutrition Density data:

 <div style="display: flex; justify-content: space-between;">
   <div style="flex: 1; margin-right: 10px;">